 Great for beginners and those with no prior diving experience.
 You need basic swimming skills to fully enjoy the tour.

-We can accommodate up to 12 persons at a time.
+We require a minimum of 2 persons to run the tour and we can accommodate up to 12 persons at a time.

 A garden needs sunlight, water and fertilizer.
 The sun-blessed Sea of Cortez has strong currents washing over a rugged seafloor with four underwater “grand canyons.”
 The turbulence stirs up nutrients to feed microscopic plankton, the basic food group for all marine life, from whales to sponges.
 This rich food source has made the Sea of Cortez “the world’s aquarium,” according to Jacques Cousteau.